 What is a stay interview and why are they important to employers?

 As the name suggests a stay interview is an open, honest discussion conducted with current employees within your business.
-These interviews focus on what drives the employee to stay working within the organisation, such as what they value about their role, in addition to providing the employee with the opportunity to provide constructive feedback as to what elements of their role and business operations, such as leadership and management, could be improved, to make their role even better.
+These interviews focus on what drives the employee to stay working within the organisation, interview questions such as what they value about their role, in addition to providing the employee with the opportunity to provide constructive feedback as to what elements of their role and business operations, such as leadership and management, of team members could be improved, to make their role even better.

-Stay interviews are a vital tool for employers in terms of building a relationship of trust with their employees, and increasing job satisfaction, which can lead to higher retention rates.
+Stay interviews are a vital tool for employers in terms professional development of the company culture, building a working relationship of trust with their employees, and increasing job satisfaction, which can lead to higher retention rates.
 Where employees feel part of the organisation, through having the ability to discuss elements of their role, and suggest improvements, they are more likely to feel valued and to stay.

-Many employers, through conducting regular stay interviews, have been able to identify the reasons employees are more likely to stay, such as a fantastic workplace culture, flexible working arrangements and career development and growth opportunities, as well as having an opportunity to identify the elements of the workplace that make employees leave, such as a poor management style.
+Many employers, through conducting regular stay interviews, have been able to gain insight and identify the reasons employees are more likely to stay, such as a fantastic workplace culture, flexible working arrangements and career development and growth opportunities, as well as having an opportunity to identify the elements of the workplace that make employees leave, such as a serious work environment or poor management style.

-Additionally, stay interviews can provide financial benefits to employers.
+Additionally, stay interviews and exit interview process can provide financial benefits to employers.
 Through reduced staff turnover and increased retention rates, comes less costs associated with the recruitment, onboarding, and training processes, which can provide a positive outcome in terms of an organisation’s bottom line.

 How are stay interviews different from exit interviews?

-Stay interviews are a proactive human resource management tool conducted with current employees, as opposed to exit interviews which are conducted with employees who are on their way out of the door, and no longer continuing with the organisation.
+Stay interviews are a proactive human resource management tool conducted with current employees, as opposed to exit interviews which are conducted with departing employees who are on their way out of the door, and no longer continuing with successful career the organisation.

 Who should I interview and how often?

 Conducting a stay interview with some of your strongest and best performing employees will enable you to see what makes these high performers tick, what they value and provide valuable insight into how and why they are performing consistently.
-Additionally, conducting stay interviews with some of your more average and not as highly driven employees will also provide insight into what would, and could, drive them to be more productive.
+Additionally, conducting stay interviews with some of your more average and not as highly driven top performing employees will also give valuable feedback and provide insight into what would, and could, drive them to be more productive.

 Any new employee to the business should be interviewed at least 2-3 times within their first 6 months of employment.
-For example, once a month during the first 3 months is a great target to aim for.
+For example, once a month during the employee engagement first 3 months is a great target for new employees to aim for.
 A longer-term employee should be interviewed at least once a year.

 The timing of stay interviews is also important to ensure that the interview is constructive and does not turn into a situation where an employee is simply venting.
 It is for this reason stay interviews should never be conducted at the same time as a performance appraisal or review, as this does not enable an employee to freely discuss and share their views, as they themselves are under review at that point in time.